-While growing up in the Philippines, I listened to The Carpenters and loved Karen Carpenter’s voice.
-When I received the Artist Support Grant to record my first Christmas album, I had to include one of Karen’s classic Christmas songs.
-This was one of the first songs on my list to record in my Silver Bells album.
+As a young girl, I listened to The Carpenters and loved Karen Carpenter’s voice.
+When I received the Artist Support Grant from the Regional Arts Commission of St. Louis to record my first Christmas album, I had to include one of Karen’s classic Christmas songs.
+This was one of the first songs on my list to record in my 1st Christmas album.

-When I first showed my producer, Peter Vantine, the list of twenty (25) songs I wanted to record in the album, he advised me to narrow down my list.
+When I first showed my producer, Peter Vantine, the list of twenty (25) songs I wanted to record in my 1st Christmas album, he advised me to narrow down my list.
 So we agreed to record fourteen (14) songs in ten (10) tracks, with Peter arranging a medley of holiday and Christmas songs.
-And perhaps in a year or two, I’ll follow-up with my second Christmas album and include the eleven (11) songs that didn’t make my “Silver Bells: Songs of Christmas JOY!” album.
+And perhaps I’ll follow-up with my second Christmas album and include the eleven (11) songs that didn’t make it to my album “Silver Bells: Songs of Christmas JOY!”
+Included in this medley are: